SainsburyWellcomeCentre/aeon_api/readme.md

-# data_management
+# aeon

-Code for managing acquired data.
+Project Aeon's main repositor for manipulating acquired data.
 Includes preprocessing, querying, and analysis modules.

-If using this code on SWC's HPC, ...
+## Set-up on SWC's HPC

+0) ssh into the HPC GW1 node:
+`ssh <your_SWC_username>@ssh.swc.ucl.ac.uk`
+`ssh hpc-gw1`

+1) Navigate to the `aeon` repository on the `/ceph` partition:
+`cd /ceph/aeon/aeon/code/ProjectAeon/aeon`

+2) Add miniconda to your system path and create the `aeon` python env from the `env.yml` file:
+`module load miniconda`
+`conda env create -f env.yml`

+3) Using the virtual environment:
+`conda activate aeon_env`: activates the virtual environment; any commands now run within this terminal will take place within the virtual environment.
+`conda deactivate aeon_env`: deactivates the virtual environment.

+## Set-up on a local computer

+### Prereqs

+- Install [git](https://git-scm.com/downloads)
+	- If you are not familiar with git, just confirm the default settings during installation.

-For using this code on your local computer, we recommend following one of the three below procedures for setting up a virtual environment.
+For using this code on your local computer, follow one of the three below procedures for setting up a virtual environment (we recommend the first option, using Anaconda and the conda package manager).
 All commands below should be run in a bash terminal (Windows users can use the 'mingw64' terminal that comes installed with git).
 The set-up tools mentioned below do some combination of python version, environment, package, and package dependency management.
 For basic information on the differences between these tools, see this [blog post](https://dev.to/bowmanjd/python-tools-for-managing-virtual-environments-3bko#hatch).

-## Prereqs

-- Install [git](https://git-scm.com/downloads)
-	- If you are not familiar with git, just confirm the default settings during installation.

-## Set-up

 0) First create a 'ProjectAeon' directory in your home directory, and clone this repository there: